Speed up Windows 10 Upgrade Process – Task Sequence Vs. Servicing

 Results – Speed up Windows 10 or Windows 11 Upgrade Process – Task Sequence Vs. Servicing

 Check setupact.log to understand changes in Windows 10 or Windows 11 upgrade priority.
-Task Sequence: Windows Installation command line after the override.

 2019-03-03 08:37:19, Info MOUPG SetupHost::Initialize: CmdLine = [/Install /Media /Quiet /InstallFile “C:\_SMSTaskSequence\Packages\CHQ00019\Sources\Install.wim” “/ImageIndex” “3” “/auto” “Upgrade” “/noreboot” “/postoobe” “C:\WINDOWS\SMSTSPostUpgrade\SetupComplete.cmd” “/postrollback” “C:\WINDOWS\SMSTSPostUpgrade\SetupRollback.cmd” “/DynamicUpdate” “Disable” “/Priority” “High” /MediaPath “C:\_SMSTaskSequence\Packages\CHQ00019”]

-Following are the Results of the Windows 10 Upgrade Task Sequence Before and After Windows Setup Process override.
+Following are the Results of the Windows 10 Upgrade Task Sequence Before and After the Windows Setup Process override.

 You can now see that TS initiates the Windows 10 setup process with “High” priority.